 The problem is, those obsessive thoughts can become intrusive and turn a perfectly sane, successful and smart young woman into a nervous wreck.
 These habits can soon eat away at a new relationship, or leave you feeling disappointed before it even gets off the ground.

-So if you’re wondering how to stop obsessing over a guy, we have some tips for you:
+So if you’re wondering how to stop obsessing over a guy you slept with, we have some tips for you:

 Avoid social media stalking

 Yes we know you want to go through his Instagram, then figure out which girls he follows, then click on their profiles to see if he liked any of their pictures lately.
 DON’T go down that rabbit hole.
 The more you look, the more you’ll find, but it’s easy to start making 1 + 1 = 5 and coming to conclusions when you don’t know what’s really going on.
 So save yourself the stress and the hassle and stop looking back through his Facebook photos from when he was at college in 2012.
 Yes we all do a little bit of stalking from time to time but when you’re obsessively looking at his photos of a family vacation five years ago you’re making your brain feel like you know him more than you actually do.
 Step away from social media and remember that it’s not all real.

 As women we tend to gossip and chat with our friends.
 At brunch or dinner guys are usually the #1 topic of conversation.
 We talk about why he’s texting us if he’s not interested, whether our ex is going to come back or ask our friends what we should do in this particular situation.
 But the more air time you give to the problem, the more obsessed you start to become.
 And to be really honest, getting all these different thoughts and ideas from your friends can lead to even more paranoia and confusion!
 This is probably one of the reasons why men obsess less – because they aren’t talking about it with their friends all the time.